havocp/xsbt-wiki/Getting-Started/Getting-Started-Full-Def.md

 _`.sbt` files in the base directory for a project become part of the `project` build definition project also located in that base directory._

-`build.sbt`, also known as a
-[[basic build definition|Getting Started Basic Def]], is a convenient shorthand for adding settings to the build definition project.
+The `.sbt` file format is a convenient shorthand for adding settings to the build definition project.

-A _full build definition_ is a build definition that includes `.scala` files underneath `project/`.

 ## Relating `build.sbt` to `Build.scala`